 Anna’s heart skipped a beat.
 “You have something?”

 I knew it.
-I knew that self-righteous bully was behind all of this-
+I knew that self-righteous bully was behind all of this.

 “I don’t know.
 Nothing I can take to Sheriff Cain.
 But his name keeps on turning up.
 In all the paperwork.
 He’s supplying the land, the equipment, signing off on most of the supplies…”